denysdovhan/smart-home/docs/index.md

 I'm renting my apartment.
 My landlord handles fixing stuff in my home, covering all the expenses.
 The only downside is that I can't change anything in my home.

 I can't disassemble anything and use custom switches or sockets.
-It means I can't change only easily accessible parts, like bulbs.
+It means I can change only easily accessible parts, like bulbs.

 ## Future Plans